 Future partnerships can include things like partnering with other local businesses or community organizations that complement your business, which would broaden your reach.

 Employees and Staff

-Describe what your staffing requirements will be by day of the week, peak times throughout the day, and any seasonal peaks that may be relevant such as back to school or holidays.
-How are you going to find these employees?
-Where are you going to post jobs?
-What does your screening process and training process look like?
+Describe what your staffing requirements will be by day of the week, peak times throughout the day, and any seasonal peaks that may be relevant such as back-to-school or holidays.
+How are you going to find your employees?
+Where are you going to post your open job listings?
+What does your screening and training process look like?

-Last but not least, a business plan needs to include a financial forecast.
-You are taking into account all the information mentioned above, and then some to determine a month-by-month snapshot of your revenue and expenses.
+Last but not least, a business plan needs to include a financial forecast to estimate your revenue and expenses.

 The best way to do this is with a pro forma statement.
-Pro forma statements are used to measure or project future profits of the company.
 Typically, this is best done using historical data that can easily be pulled from a POS system like ShopKeep, to find your sales revenue and Cost of Goods Sold (COGS) on a monthly or yearly basis.
-You will also need to subtract your expenses and operational costs for the same period to determine your actual business performance – and use that to create your pro forma.
+You’ll also need to subtract your expenses and operational costs for the same period to determine your actual business performance – and use that to create your pro forma.

-If you don’t have historical data because you’re a new business, you will simply have to estimate these numbers, within reason.
-You can base them on factors such as your profit margins and reasonable growth from your marketing efforts.
-Remember to subtract your projected start-up cost, which includes operating expenses such as payroll, and rent for retail space.
+If you don’t have any data because you’re a new business, you’ll need to estimate these numbers.
+You can base them on things like your profit margins and growth from any marketing efforts so far.
+Don’t forget to subtract your projected start-up cost, which includes operating expenses such as payroll, and rent for retail space.

 Pick Your Business Name